zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_mutexes.rst

    DEFINE_MUTEX(XYZ);

-To utilize this mutex from a different source file use the following syntax:
+The following syntax allows this mutex to be accessed from a different source file:

 .. code-block:: c

    extern const kmutex_t XYZ;

 Example: Locking a Mutex with No Conditions
 ===========================================